ebonnal/streamable/README.md

 assert list(five_first_integers) == [0, 1, 2, 3, 4]
 ```

-- as soon as a predicate is satisfied:
+- as soon as a condition is satisfied:
 ```python
 five_first_integers: Stream[int] = integers.truncate(when=lambda n: n == 5)